-Trust me when I say that this is a sugar cookie recipe you need to try.
+Trust me when I say this is a sugar cookie recipe you need to try.
 It’s taken me awhile to find that perfectly soft-centered, yet slightly crisp edged recipe.
-A cookie that keeps its cookie cutter shape in the oven, has a nice flat surface, a recipe without any crazy ingredients, and a recipe that is easy and approachable for everyone.
+The cookies maintain their cookie cutter shape in the oven and have a nice flat surface for decorating.
+There’s no crazy ingredients, so this recipe is easy and approachable for everyone.

-I posted today’s sugar cookie recipe back in May and have gotten rave reviews.
-Since you may already be familiar with the all-star sugar cookie recipe itself, I’m using today to focus on the icing.
-I’ve slightly changed the icing recipe, making it a little easier to work with.
+Since you may already be familiar with my sugar cookie recipe, I’m using today to focus on the icing.

-I do not use powdered egg whites or meringue powder in my icing because I never have either in my pantry.
-What I do use is confectioners’ sugar, water, vanilla extract, and a touch of corn syrup.
+But you can create gourmet decorated sugar cookies without even using royal icing!
+Use my easy glaze icing instead.
+You need confectioners’ sugar, water, vanilla extract, and a touch of corn syrup.
 The corn syrup makes the icing nice and shiny, while the ratio of confectioners’ sugar to water keeps it thick.
-The icing dries hard and slightly crunchy, so you can easily stack these decorated sugar cookies and travel with them.
+The icing dries hard and slightly crunchy, so you can easily stack these Christmas sugar cookies and travel with them.

 This is a recipe that requires planning ahead.
 First, the cookie dough needs to chill.
 Chilling is a mandatory step.
 Before decorating the baked cookies, make sure the cookies are completely cool.
 If they are not completely cool, the icing will melt.
 To completely harden on top of the cookies, the icing needs at least 24 hours to set.